steve-pennings/steve-pennings/README.md

 - 💅🏼 Develop/maintain various navigational/input/display components
 - 👀 Got a high focus on UX/UI/DX
 - 🤝🏻 Constantly think about how to accelerate development as a team
-- 🎨 often delve into graphic design, including logos, wallpapers, and more
+- 🎨 Often delve into graphic design, including logos, wallpapers, and more